gy19rgm/gy19rgm.github.io/profile.md

 ![Myself](me1.jpg)

-Upon graduating from the University of Sheffield in 2019 I moved to Leeds to undertake the MSc GIS programme.
+Having grown up in the south of England I graduated from the University of Sheffield before moving to Leeds for an MSc in GIS.
+In addition, I also studied for one academic year at Turun Yliopisto

+My interest in GIS took off during my time at Turun Yliopisto, and was developed throughout my undergraduate disseration.
+It is my hope that my current MSc degree will be the perfect stepping stone to advancing my interests in GIS and to to a fufilling and interesting career upon graduation.